etwk/blog/content/lists/books.md

 - [ ] The Power Broker: Robert Moses and the Fall of New York #history
 - [ ] Emotional Justice: A Roadmap for Racial Healing #must
 - [ ] Cold Intimacies: The Making of Emotional Capitalism
+- [ ] A Necessary Kindness: Stories From the Frontline of Abortion Care
+- [ ] 思辨是我們的義務：那些瑞典老師教我的事
+- [ ] We've Got This: Stories by Disabled Parents #must
+- [ ] All That Moves Us: A Pediatric Neurosurgeon, His Young Patients, and Their Stories of Grace and Resilience
+- [ ] No Visible Bruises: What We Don’t Know About Domestic Violence Can Kill Us #must
+- [ ] Home, Land, Security: Deradicalization and the Journey Back from Extremism
+- [ ] A Death in Malta: An assassination and a family’s quest for justice
+- [ ] How to Win the War on Truth: An Illustrated Guide to How Mistruths Are Sold, Why They Stick, and How to Reclaim Reality
+- [ ] Trickster Makes This World: Mischief, Myth, and Art #must
 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] The Power of the Powerless
 - [ ] The Opium of the Intellectuals #bumingbai
 - [ ] The Washington Book: How to Read Politics and Politicians
+- [ ] If We Burn: The Mass Protest Decade and the Missing Revolution
+- [ ] New Cold Wars: China's Rise, Russia's Invasion, and America's Struggle to Defend the West #must
+- [ ] This Is Not Propaganda: Adventures in the War Against Reality
+- [ ] The Origins of Totalitarianism (Hannah Arendt) #must

 ## Economics
 - [ ] A Culture of Growth: The Origins of the Modern Economy
 - [ ] Manias, Panics, and Crashes: A History of Financial Crises #must
 - [ ] The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century
+## Language
+- [ ] Sympathy for the Traitor: A Translation Manifesto
 ## Picture Books
 - [ ] Strong Is the New Pretty: A Celebration of Girls Being Themselves #must